punctconnect/fiky-ds/index.markdown

 By addressing the project's key aspects in a clear and visually appealing manner, we aim to convey the essence of PunctConnect and the dedicated team behind it.
 For further inquiries, feel free to reach out to our team members via email.
 Thank you for considering PunctConnect as your loyalty rewards solution!

 # Identifying the problem
-We noticed the problem upon a combination of market research, feedback from the customers from various stores, and personal observation.
+We noticed the problem through a combination of market research, feedback from the customers from various stores, and personal observation.
 In the initial phase, a series of questionnaires for frequent shoppers highlighted the frustration with managing multiple loyalty applications.
 By observing the market, we further confirmed that the average smartphone user is increasingly concerned about the number of apps they manage, and clutter is a growing problem.

 The increase in the number of apps has caused many people to feel exasperated, which describes the concept of [App Fatigue](https://www.storyly.io/post/too-many-apps-for-that-app-fatigue).
 Moreover, [it only takes a week](https://www.insiderintelligence.com/content/most-apps-get-deleted-within-a-week) for the average smartphone user to delete an app.
 At the same time, [30% of app downloads in North America—as measured by Tune’s customers between November 2017 and May 2018—were reinstalls](https://www.insiderintelligence.com/content/smartphone-users-are-reinstalling-apps-at-a-surprisingly-high-rate).